 In the event that any teacher's two (2) days of personal leave are not used, it shall be accumulated and can be used for personal illness qualifying for no deductions.
-Such accumulations shall be in addition to the maximum sick leave allowed in Subsection 41.4 (Table A) of this section.
+Such accumulations shall be in addition to the

-(9) Up to a total of five (5) days (two personal days and three illness days) of leave for religious observance may be taken in any given year from an employee's accumulated illness allowance.
-Personal days are to be applied before using accumulated illness days.

-(10) It is understood that any teacher who by willful misrepresentation violates the personal leave policy shall forfeit all accumulations and any other further rights to compensated absences under Section 41 until reinstated in good standing by the Board on the recommendation of the Superintendent.
+- (9) Up to a total of five (5) days (two personal days and three illness days) of leave for religious observance may be taken in any given year from an employee's accumulated illness allowance.
+Personal days are to be applied before using accumulated illness days. - (10) It is understood that any teacher who by willful misrepresentation violates the personal leave policy shall forfeit all accumulations and any other further rights to compensated absences under Section 41 until reinstated in good standing by the Board on the recommendation of the Superintendent.